National Electric Light Association: History

 The National Electric Light Association's (NELA) formation and activities parallel the history of the U.S. electric industry and early development of energy use via electricity and its role in lighting.
 Electric lighting started with the use of Arc lamps, soon followed by Thomas Edison and Joseph Swan's incandescent light bulb.
 Most indoor lighting prior to this was done by wood fireplaces, candles, Whale oil, or kerosene in buildings.
 While the invention of arc lamps for street lighting in larger urban areas date back to the beginning of the 19th century.
 The first Power stations used hydro-electric power that evolved from watermills and centuries of mechanical development.
 Edison's Pearl Street Station was the first commercial steam powered central station where coal-fed boilers were used to produce electricity by generators.

 On February 25, 1885, NELA held its first convention in Chicago Illinois with an estimated 90 people in attendance.
-Its first president was J. Frank Morrison.
+Its first president was the Baltimore-based J. Frank Morrison known for his electric company and political experience, he served for the first three years.
 The founding meeting was organized by George S. Bowen, Franklin S. Terry, and Charles A. Brown.
 Franklin S. Terry was known for having organized a number of local and then regional Incandescent light bulb companies that included the National Electric Lamp Company that was merged with General Electric in 1911.
 Charles Brown was the head of the Western Electric Company, an electrical engineering and manufacturing company that served as the primary supplier to AT&T and the Bell Operating Companies.
 George Bowen was the founder of the Elgin Electric Light Company of Elgin Illinois and the head of the Chicago & Pacific railway company.

 From its founding, until 1891, the NELA held semi-annual conventions, when it switched to annual events that were hosted by various cities across the United States.
 These conventions had a number of major goals that included formal presentations by scientists and engineers on the subjects of municipal street lights, residential lights, appliances, central power station construction and operations.
 The conventions also included major exhibitions of the latest appliances, motors, and equipment being produced by electric supply companies.
 In addition, the convention was meant to help newly formed electric generating companies discuss the latest innovations in the transmission of electricity.
 The conventions with its lighting exhibitions quickly became a major promotional tool for the electric industry that NELA would soon represent as membership expanded nationwide over the next few years.
 The turnout from around the country for the first convention convinced the attendees that this should become a regular event as a constitution was set up along with committees to coordinate future conventions.